 The recipe has been purposefully designed to be simple and all natural.
 We have meticulously selected each ingredient for its health promoting attributes, both to humans and to the probiotic strains. flourish is intentionally free of: gluten, dairy, soy, nuts, and carrageenan; it is also vegan and non-GMO.
 In designing the recipe and formulation, we were very intentional in not only what we put in, but what we left out.
 Therefore, there are no artificial flavors, no artificial colors, no artificial sweeteners, and no preservatives added to our probiotic liquid.

-The ingredients are: purified water (reverse osmosis), the probiotic mother culture, trace minerals (sourced from the Great Salt Lake), and 100% sugarcane molasses (which is organic, non-GMO, non-glyphosated).
+The ingredients are: purified water (reverse osmosis and structured), the probiotic mother culture, and 100% sugarcane molasses (which is organic, non-GMO, non-glyphosated).
 The molasses is especially noteworthy; we have scoured the world to find the very best molasses, as it is the primary food source for the probiotic strains.
 The fact that the molasses is non-glyphosated is crucial.
 Non-glyphosated indicates that it was never treated with glyphosate.
 Anything sprayed with glyphosate can harbor glyphosate residue.
 It is believed that glyphosate residue is particularly harmful to the good bacteria, both in the fermentation phase and in the human gut.
 Therefore, for optimal living conditions for the bacteria, we were diligent to source such specific molasses.

 The diverse, carefully selected species of probiotics include: